UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Justification
 ^^^^^^^^^^^^^

-As the basic root of the <recordIdentifier> value is already present in the identifier element in all cases and the
+As the basic root of the :code:`recordIdentifier` value is already present in the :code:`identifier` element in all cases and the
-<recordIdentifier> value is never used on its own, there is no reason to retain these values.
+:code:`recordIdentifier` value is never used on its own, there is no reason to retain these values.

-Xpath
+XPath
 ^^^^^

 :code:`recordInfo/recordIdentifier`